Chapter 11 Bankruptcy

-After taking care of quite a bit of preliminary information and Motions, eventually a Chapter 11 Bankruptcy culminates in the filing of a Plan of Reorganization.
+After taking care of quite a bit of preliminary information and motions, a Chapter 11 Bankruptcy culminates in the filing of a Plan of Reorganization.
 The Plan of Reorganization is a document that outlines how the company will repay some, but not all of its debts over a period of time.

 What is a Plan of Reorganization?

 Every Chapter 11 Plan of Reorganization is different, sometimes quite drastically.
 Each Plan of Reorganization is structured and drafted specifically for each case.
 These plans can deal with:

 - Debt payments over successive years

 - Structuring orderly sales of assets

 - Sale of the entire company to other parties

 Most Plans of Reorganization provide for the repayment of unsecured debts at less than full payment over the next several years.
 In addition, most Chapter 11 Plans of Reorganization provide guidance and mechanisms to get the company to its restructuring.
 This might include things such as budgets and financial assistance from professionals.
 Just like in Chapter 13 Bankruptcy, the Plan of Reorganization has certain requirements that must be met as stated in the Bankruptcy Code, although the requirements are somewhat less restrictive than Chapter 13.